Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 If you knew most of your assumptions about the problem and solution are false, what would be the fastest way to find out which ones, and learn?

 Agile ([agile manifesto](https://agilemanifesto.org)) is fundamentally a simple iterative and adaptive mindset to help you work in a complex environment.
 Having worked through both agile and waterfall-like approaches, I've seen how companies tend to crave for control in the expense of agility.
-It leads to inefficiency and burnouts.
+It leads to inefficiency and burnouts, only giving a false sense of control and clarity in return.

 Different frameworks and models can be designed to implement agile principles and values, but they are not synonymous to "agile".
-Most of the critique I have seen is towards agile has been more about how these frameworks and models are being sold and applied in companies.
+Most of the critique I have seen is towards agile has been more about how these frameworks and models are being sold and applied in companies (read: large corporations).

 ## Complex environment requires an adaptive approach